samuelhenshaw2020/vue-interswitch/README.md

 ```

 ## Usage
-This package has two ways of integrating with vue project - as `compenent` and `plugin`
+This package has two ways of integrating with vue project - as `component` and `plugin`

 ### As Component
 Below are the various implementations using options or composition api